Property projects: Managing Contractor health and safety

-- Potential contractors invited to provide evidence of accreditation with one or more of the listed prequalification accreditations.
+- potential contractors invited to provide evidence of accreditation with 1 or more of the listed prequalification accreditations

-- If they do not hold accreditation and do not wish to apply, they can provide evidence directly as part of the tender process.
+- if they don't hold accreditation and don't wish to apply, they can provide evidence directly as part of the tender process.